RedBrclii/RedBrclii/README.md

 - 👋 Hi, I’m Reda
-- 👀 I’m interested in game development
+- 👀 I’m interested in game, web development
 - 🌱 I’m currently a Computer Science student at UQU

 - 📫 How to reach me: